 In other words, this is an interdisciplinary course jam-packed with dilemmas!
 To be honest, there is little chance that we will really solve any of them during the course.
 But being aware of the dynamics of collective dilemmas will undoubtedly improve your everyday life!
 Promise!
 And of course many – if not most – of the dilemmas will be highly topical and current affairs will play a major role in this course.
 So watch the news!

 All lectures will take place on-campus and we assume you can be physically present during the scheduled hours.
 You can find the timetable on Datanose.

 Registration is possible for first or higher year students participating in an Honours programme.
 The registration for the Honours courses will start on December 1, 10 am - December 5, 11 pm, You can register through the online registration form that will appear on Honoursmodules IIS. (registration is NOT through SIS or GLASS).

-Please note: There is no guarantee for placement if you register after 6 December, so make sure you register on time.
+Please note: There is no guarantee for placement if you register after 5 December, so make sure you register on time.
 You will hear which course(s) you are registered for before 20 december.
-For questions about registration, please contact us at Honoursemail@example.com.
+For questions about registration, please contact us at Honoursfirstname.lastname@example.org.